react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 #### `headerTitleStyle`

-Style object for the title component
+Style object for the title component.
+These styles are also applied to the `headerBackTitle`

 #### `headerBackTitleStyle`

-Style object for the back title, defaults to `headerTitleStyle`
+Style object for the back title, can override styles applied using `headerTitleStyle`

 #### `headerTintColor`